craftsmanapps/fpl-downloader-light-exec/README.md

 #### Windows
 - Download the Linux executable.
-- Open the console/terminal.
+- Open the command
-- Type ./fpl-downloader-linux.
+- Type fpl-downloader-win.exe
 - Windows will prompt about security, allow the application to be executed.
 - In the start menu, select Download photos.
 - Type the model's name (use the website link).